-Leaves of absence for reasonable periods not to exceed one (1) year may be granted by the

-Superintendent or his designee without loss of seniority.
+Leaves of absence for reasonable periods not to exceed one (1) year may be granted by the Superintendent or his designee without loss of seniority.
 The Board hereby agrees to full compliance with all provisions of the Family Leave Act (FMLA).
 Seniority shall not accrue during a personal leave exceeding thirty (30) days, however, seniority shall continue to accrue during medical leave and leave taken under the Family Leave Act.
 Appendix C contains Fact Sheet #28: The Family and Medical Leave Act.
-Any FMLA leave that involves a serious medical condition will run concurrently with any other type of leave relating to the same medical condition.
+Any FMLA leave that involves a serious medical condition.